BuildingSync/TestSuite/docs/Systems.md

 - Link to the `auc:Section` which this system is meant to describe using the following: `auc:PrimaryLightingSystemType/auc:LinkedPremises/auc:Section/auc:LinkedSectionID IDref="SectionID-of-interest"`

 ## L100 Plug Loads Definition
-Unlike the HVAC and Lighting examples above, the Plug Load definition is requires slightly more care for modeling to get the desired effect (although not much).
+Unlike the HVAC and Lighting examples above, the Plug Load definition requires slightly more care for modeling to get the desired effect (although not much).
 Within the context of the `auc:PlugLoad` element, the following elements are required:
 - `auc:PlugLoadType` with text value of: `Miscellaneous Electric Load`
 - `auc:WeightedAverageLoad`
 - Link to the `auc:Section` which this system is meant to describe using the following: `auc:PlugLoad/auc:LinkedPremises/auc:Section/auc:LinkedSectionID IDref="SectionID-of-interest"`